Join the Movement to Stop Plastic Pollution!

 4. Make Recycling Easier, Better and More Cost Effective!

 Recycling in New Jersey and in the United States has suffered in recent years as China and other countries around the world have refused or limited the foreign waste they accept.
 But instead of complaining, we should focus on creating new markets and items, such as building materials and furniture, and even plastic recycling bins, to be sold.
-If you support recycling, then you should purchase most of your items made out of recycled products.
+If you support recycling, then you should purchase most of your items made from recycled products.
 This will help reduce waste and the financial stress on many New Jersey’s cities and towns, which now spend lots of money to pay tipping fees to put what should be recycled into a landfill.

 Make it easy for a person to understand all acceptable materials and what items to recycle.
 This should be standard around the State of New Jersey.